vacmar01/labelly/README.md

 ## Roadmap

 This is a very early proof of concept.
-Here are some things I want to improve in the future:

-- [ ] Support csv as file inputs
-- [ ] Support multiple labels of same label tag
-- [ ] Proper stats
+Current todos can be found in [TODOS.md](/TODOS.md).

 ## Feedback